pavelrevak/rt_soldering_pen/doc/MANUAL.md

 ### WARNING

+- **Always check if RT tip is fully inserted before turning ON heating.** If is not fully inserted, then temperature measuring is not working and tip can be overheated.
+Protection for this will be created in future SW releases.

-- **Be careful with connecting supply and always check polarity before turning ON!**
+- on old HW v0.3 **be careful with connecting supply and always check polarity before turning ON!**
   - Although MCU is protected for reverse voltage by diode, power part is not protected. **If is connected RT tip, with reversed voltage then will heat on maximum power and also MOSFET transistor will overheat.** (this is for HW v0.3)
   - HW v1.0 has full reverse voltage protection with FET diode

-- Also similar problem can happened **if RT tip is not fully inserted and then someone turn ON heating.** Protection for this will be fixed by SW in next releases.

 - **Do not solder something under voltage if is powered from same supply, because RT tip is connected with GND. (for example inside car when pen is powered from lighter connector, or some AC power supplies where is negative pole connected to ground conductor).**
+  - **MS** (Military Specs) tips have isolated tip from ground.

 ### Supply from AC power supply